Nuitka/Nuitka/Developer_Manual.rst

 This allows code generation to not deal with arbitrary amount of arguments to ``print``.
-It also separates the newline indicator from the rest of things, which makes sense too, having it as a special node, as it's behaviour with regards to soft-space is different of course.
+It also separates the newline indicator from the rest of things, which makes sense too, having it as a special node, as it's behavior with regards to soft-space is different of course.

 And finally, for ``print`` without a target, we still assume that a target was